FileepTrain/Network-Dynamic-Population-Model/README.md

 --initiator m: choose the initial nodes that are infected.
 Replace m with the node IDs seperated by commas (Ex: 1, 2, 5)

---threshold q: *cascade* Set the threshold value of cascade effect
+--threshold q: <cascade> Set the threshold value of cascade effect

---probability_of_infection p: *covid* probability spread to other nodes
+--probability_of_infection p: <covid> probability spread to other nodes

---probability_of_death q: *covid* probability death while infected
+--probability_of_death q: <covid> probability death while infected

---lifespan l: *covid* number of steps/rounds/days
+--lifespan l: <covid> number of steps/rounds/days

---shelter s: *covid* (between 0 to 1) proportion of population sheltered/protected from infection
+--shelter s: <covid> (between 0 to 1) proportion of population sheltered/protected from infection

---vaccination r: *covid* (between 0 to 1) proportion of population that is vaccinated
+--vaccination r: <covid> (between 0 to 1) proportion of population that is vaccinated

+--vaccination_effectiveness p: <covid>

 --interactive: plot a graph and state of nodes for each round